whole-tale/wt-design-docs/users_guide/manage.rst

 all files associated with a Tale.

 Common operations include:

-* Upload files from your local machine
+* Upload files or folders from your local machine
-* Rename, move, remove, copy, download files
-* Create, rename, move, remove, copy, download folders
+* Craete, rename, move, remove, copy, download files and folders
-* Copy or move files between Tale workspaces
+* Copy or move files between Tales

 The **Tale Workspace** folder is also available in your running Tale environment as :code:`workspace`.